 In 2020 the world was rocked by multiple events that had never been seen before.
 One of these was the largest cyber security breach of the twenty-first century, SolarWinds.
 This breach created a snowball effect of supply chain problems that impacted thousands of organizations.

 What happened in SolarWinds?

-SolarWinds is a massive United States based information technology firm that suffered a cyber-attack that went on unnoticed for months, radiating all the way down to their clients.
+SolarWinds is a massive United States-based information technology firm that suffered a cyberattack that went on unnoticed for months, radiating all the way down to their clients.
 Malicious payloads were delivered via updates were sent out to clients leaving their networks vulnerable to bad actors.
-It is estimated roughly 18,000 of SolarWinds clients were victims to the attack including Fortune 500 companies and several government organizations.
+It is estimated roughly 18,000 of SolarWinds clients were victims of the attack, including Fortune 500 companies and several government organizations.
 Federal investigators and cybersecurity experts claim Russia’s Foreign Intelligence Service, known as the SVR, is the most likely originator of this attack, although Russia has denied any involvement.